marinacent/1.1-Herencia-i-polimorfisme/README.md

 Acces project repository: cd 1.1-Herencia-i-polimorfisme

-Each exercise is a separate project (I tried to fix it but it was too complicated for me.
-I'll put everything in the same project next time).
+Each exercise is a separate project (Next time I can put everything in the same project).

 ▶️ Run